 play-fake-pretend-makeup-for-kids-walmart-melissa-and-doug

-Where to Find Non-Toxic REAL Makeup That’s Safe for Kids & Toddlers
+Where to Find a Non-Toxic REAL Makeup Kit That’s Safe for Kids & Toddlers

-If you want to give your little one real cosmetics, there are a few kid-focused brands that are free from harsh chemicals and instead made with natural minerals and plant-based ingredients.
+If you want to give your little one real cosmetics, a few kid-focused brands are free from harsh chemicals and instead made with natural minerals and plant-based ingredients.
 Here are the brands we recommend:

 Klee Naturals